vknguyen1992/Swift-initialisers/README.md

 }
 ```

-- B inherits A and has its own designated initialiser b, so that, all the intialisers from A will be ignored
+- Class B inherits class A and has its own designated initialiser b, so that, all the intialisers from class A will be ignored
 -> Conflict!!!
-Therefore, all the required initalisers from A must be implemented in B; otherwise, there will be compile error.
+Therefore, all the required initalisers in class A must be implemented in class B; otherwise, there will be compile errors.

 ```
 class B: A {